 Standard seat belts wouldn’t work the same way in a crash as in other cars because school buses are designed; their presence may bring more harm than good to a body.

 The seats on today’s school buses are relatively high, and the vehicles themselves are massive and hefty.
 Because of this, their safety is exceptional.
-Nearly 25 million students travel more than 4 billion miles annually on more than 400 thousand public school buses.
+Nearly 25 million students travel more than 4 billion miles annually on over 400 thousand public school buses.

-According to studies, seat belts would not have prevented most of the fewer than ten deaths annually in school bus accidents.
+According to studies, seat belts would not have prevented fewer than ten deaths annually in school bus accidents.

 3. Buses are safer than other vehicles